Kang Zhang: Career and controversies

 In 2013, Zhang, along with Trey Ideker, identified that the molecular aging clock could be measured by blood and tissues, and made use of epigenetic markers.

 In 2014, Zhang, along with Yizhi Liu and Xiangdong Fu, investigated mechanisms and developed a new method of limbal stem cell repair and regeneration.
 Zhang has also pioneered the usage of artificial intelligence in diagnosing eye diseases.

 In 2015, Zhang discovered that lanosterol can be used in eyedrop form to help prevent cataracts.

-In 2019, Zhang took on a new position at the Faculty of Medicine of Macau University of Science and Technology.
+In 2017 the FDA concluded an investigation into Zhang's medical and research malpractice and barred him from overseeing research on human subjects.
+The investigation found multiple violations going as far back as 2012.
+These violations was followed by an internal audit from UCSD which concluded that Zhang had put "patients in harm’s way for years".